Home

 The question "What is a dividend?" also requires an understanding of the different types.
 There are basically three:

-2. Special Dividends - Sometimes a company finds itself in a special situation where they've got a lot of cash on the books.
+• Special Dividends - Sometimes a company finds itself in a special situation where they've got a lot of cash on the books.
 Maybe it's the result of a recent sale of one of their lines of business.
 Regardless, instead of increasing the regular dividend to a long term unsustainable level, the company might opt instead to issue a one time special cash dividend.
-In 2004, Microsoft had built up so much cash on the books, they announced plans for a one time special dividend of $3/share.
+In 2004, for example, Microsoft had built up so much cash on the books, it announced plans for a one time special dividend of $3/share.

 What Is a Dividend for?